-- 6.1 Each faculty handling a course shall be responsible for the maintenance of Attendance and Assessment Record for students who have registered for the course. - 6.2 The Record shall contain details of the students' attendance, marks obtained in the Continuous Internal Assessment (CIA) Tests, Assignments and Seminars.
-In addition the Record shall also contain the organisation of lesson plan of the Course Instructor. - 6.3 The record shall be submitted to the Head of the Department once a month for monitoring the attendance and syllabus coverage. - 6.4 At the end of the semester, the record shall be duly signed by the Course Instructor and the Head of the Department and placed in safe custody for any future verification. - 6.5 The Course Instructor shall intimate to the Head of the Department at least seven calendar days before the last instruction day in the semester about the attendance particulars of all students. - 6.6 Each student should earn a minimum of 75% attendance in the courses of the particular semester failing which he or she will not be permitted to write the End-Semester Examination.
-The student has to redo the semester in the next year. - 6.7 Relaxation of attendance requirement up to 10% may be granted for valid reasons such as illness.
+- 6.1 Each faculty handling a course shall be responsible for the maintenance of Attendance and Assessment Record for candidates who have registered for the course. - 6.2 The Record shall contain details of the students' attendance, marks obtained in the Continuous Internal Assessment (CIA) Tests, Assignments and Seminars.
+In addition the Record shall also contain the organization of lesson plan of the Course teacher. - 6.3 The record shall be submitted to the Head of the Department and Dean once a month for monitoring the attendance and syllabus coverage. - 6.4 At the end of the semester, the record shall be placed in safe custody for any future verification. - 6.5 The Course teacher shall intimate to the Head of the Department at least seven calendar days before the last instruction day in the semester about the attendance particulars of all students. - 6.6 Each student shall have a minimum of 75% attendance in all the courses of the particular semester failing which he or she will not be permitted to write the End-Semester Examination.
+The student has to redo the semester in the next year. - 6.7 Relaxation of attendance requirement up to 10% may be granted for valid reasons such as illness, representing the University in extracurricular activities and participation in NCC/NSS/YRC/RRC.

-7. Mentor - Mentee System
+7 Mentor-Mentee System

-- 7.1 To help the students in planning their course of study and for general advice on the academic programme, the Head of the Department will attach a certain number of students to a member of the faculty who shall function as a Mentor throughout their period of study. - 7.2 The Mentors will guide their mentees with the curriculum, monitor their progress, and provide intellectual and emotional support. - 7.3 The Mentors shall also help their mentees to choose appropriate electives and value-added courses, apply for scholarships, undertake projects, prepare for competitive examinations such as NET/SET, GATE etc., attend campus interviews and participate in extracurricular activities.
+- 7.1 To help the students in planning their course of study and for general advice on the academic programme, the Head of the Department will attach certain number of students to a member of the faculty who shall function as a Mentor throughout their period of study. - 7.2 The Mentors will guide their mentees with the curriculum, monitor their progress, and provide intellectual and emotional support. - 7.3 The Mentors shall also help their mentees to choose appropriate electives and value-added courses, apply for scholarships, undertake projects, prepare for competitive examinations such as NET/SET, GATE etc., attend campus interviews and participate in extracurricular activities.

-8. Examinations
+8 Examinations

-- 8.1 The examination system of the University is designed to systematically test the student's progress in class, laboratory and field work through Continuous Internal Assessment (CIA) Tests and End-Semester Examination (ESE). - 8.2 There will be two CIA Tests and one ESE in each semester.

-8.3 The Question Papers will be framed to test different levels of learning based on Bloom's taxonomy, viz.
+- 8.1 The examination system of the University is designed to systematically test the student's progress in class, laboratory and field work through Continuous Internal Assessment (CIA) Tests and End-Semester Examination (ESE). - 8.2 There will be two CIA Tests and one ESE in each semester. - 8.3 The Question Papers will be framed to test different levels of learning based on Bloom's taxonomy viz.
 Knowledge, Comprehension, Application, Analysis, Synthesis and Evaluation/Creativity.